 When used as a position control, AUX1 on the L-Series actuator can be configured as a run enable discrete input.
 This configuration must be specified in the configuration of the device using the Service Tool.
 If AUX1 is selected to perform the run enable function, then 5 V (5-32 V) applied to pin 8 will allow the control to run normally.
-When this input is opened, the actuator will be in standby mode.
+When this input is opened, the actuator will be in stand-by mode.
 When in stand-by, the actuator driver will be disabled, and the shaft will be limp.

 AUX2 can be used as a 0-5 V command signal for position control.
 The software must recognize that the unit is expecting an analog command as opposed to a PWM command.
-See Figure 3-7 below for typical usage of AUX1 and AUX2 when the L-Series is configured as a position control. when the L-Series is configured as a position control.
+See Figure 3-7 below for typical usage of AUX1 and AUX2 when the L-Series is configured as a position control.